8 Best Renters Insurance Companies in Washington of 2023

 That’s your landlord’s responsibility.

-However, the cost of your renters insurance policy ultimately depends on how much coverage you buy.
+The cost of your renters insurance policy ultimately depends on how much coverage you buy.
 Since personal property is only covered up to the policy’s limit, you may have to buy additional coverage or an endorsement to get your property fully insured.

 What Determines Renters Insurance Rates in Washington?